 The centerpiece of Mostar is the Old Bridge, commissioned by the Sultan Süleyman the Magnificent in the 16th century.
 Destroyed during the war in 1993 the bridge was rebuilt using the original materials and reopened in 2004.

-Time for lunch on your own at one of the many riverside restaurants after which we’ll cross the border into Croatia and transfer to fabulous Dubrovnik where we’ll spend two nights at the Grand Hotel Villa Argentina.
+Time for lunch on your own at one of the many riverside restaurants after which we’ll cross the border into Croatia and transfer to fabulous Dubrovnik, the pearl of the Adriatic, where we’ll spend two nights at the Hotel Dubrovnik Palace.

 Included dinner inside the walled city.

-Originally called Ragusa, Dubrovnik was founded in the 7th century on the southern part of what is now the Old Town by Greco-Roman refugees from Epidaurum (modern day Cavtat).
-Initially subject to Byzantium, the city was long under Venetian control, then effectively became an independent city-state under the kingdom of Hungary and later the Ottoman Empire.
+The magnificent Republic of Dubrovnik (also called Ragusa) was founded in the 7th century by Greco-Roman refugees.
+Initially subject to Byzantium, the city was later under Venetian control.
+Then it effectively became an independent city-state under the kingdom of Hungary and later the Ottoman Empire.
 It was one of the most powerful economic centers in the Adriatic.

 Evening on your own.